 Just witnessing the process for the first time is hard to describe.
 Remember how cool (or secretly cool) you thought some of the little experiments were in your Grade 10 Physics class?
 Like when your teacher would do things that go contrary to conventional thought, made things happen that you didn’t think would happen?
 A vac pot is like that.
 The very aspect of water traveling against gravity is hard for people to normally imagine.
 You always think about water traveling downstream, down a pipe, heading for lower ground.
 With a vac pot, water meets something stronger than gravity: pressure.
 This forces the “trip north” as I’ve coined it, up to the top globe.

-Sunbeam ruled the automatic vacuum brewer market in the 1940s to 1960s with their CoffeeMaster series.
-Unfortunatly, the coffee produced wasn’t as good as manual devices.
+Sunbeam ruled the automatic vacuum brewer market from the 1940s to the 1960s with their CoffeeMaster series.
+Unfortunately, the coffee produced wasn’t as good as manual devices.